 - Non-consensual contact is unwanted touching or experiencing advances the person did not want.
 Attempted rape falls into this category

-- Non-contact sexual abuse can also fall into emotional abuse as well with parents or caregivers making suggestive, inappropriate comments, acting inappropriately in front of children, or revenge porn sites which publish photos of people without consent when they are using those images against them
+- Non-contact sexual abuse can also fall into emotional abuse.
+This can include someone making suggestive, inappropriate comments, acting inappropriately, or engaging with revenge porn sites which publish photos of people without consent.

 Male Survivors of Abuse